INTERNATIONAL COOPERATION OF NATIONAL STATISTICS SYSTEM OF MONGOLIA

 With the Mongolia’s transition to a market economy in 1990, a new phase of international relations of NSO has started.
 NSO has made great efforts to expand its bilateral and multilateral cooperation and implemented various programs and projects.
 NSO has taken stepwise measures to develop statistical indicators and methodologies in line with international standards and implementation of the System of National Accounts.
 It has been actively working with the UN and its specialized agencies namely UNSD, United Nations Development Program, United Nations Population Fund, United Nations Children's Fund, World Bank, Asian Development Bank, International Monetary Fund, Organization for Economic Co-operation and Development, EuroStat and a wide range of international organizations to conduct surveys in population and social statistics and strengthen human resource capacities.
 Afterwards, we started to conduct living standard sample surveys since 1995, a sample survey of Reproductive Health since 1998, surveys have been conducted regularly.
 The population and housing census in years 2000 and 2010, time usage and labour force sample survey were held with the sponsorship and technological support of international organizations.

 Mongolia has been participating in sessions of the UNSC as an observer.
 In recent years, NSO has become more active and engaged effectively in all events and activities organized by international statistical network.
 In 2011 Mongolia was elected as one of 24 members of the UNSC that represents 194 UN member countries and that became an emphasizing event not only for statistical field but to the whole country.
 One of the significant accomplishments in the area of international relations was establishment of Ulaanbaatar city group of economies based on natural resources and organization of regular meetings.
-Furthermore, Ulaanbaatar city group of economies based on natural resources handbook is currently being drafted and to be commenced at the 49th annual session of UN Statistics Commission.
+Furthermore, handbook of Ulaanbaatar city group economies based on natural resources, approved by the 49th session of UN Statistics Commission.